Kevin van Diermen

-Kevin van Diermen (born 3 July 1989) is a Dutch former professional footballer who plays as a centre back.
+Kevin van Diermen (born 3 July 1989) is a Dutch retired footballer who plays as a centre back.

 Club career

 He formerly played for Vitesse, who loaned him for six months to Go Ahead Eagles, Excelsior and NAC, where he joined his former coach at Excelsior, Marinus Dijkhuizen.
+He also had a season with De Graafschap, before finishing his career at childhood club IJsselmeervogels.

+International career

+Van Diermen played twice for the Netherlands national under-18 football team.